Skip to content

 TE ARAWA, NGĀTI AWA

 Robyn Rangihuia Bargh founded Huia Publishers in 1991 with a vision of increasing the Māori voice in New Zealand literature.
-She retired from management of the company in 2014 but has continued her involvement as a director.
+She retired from management of the company in 2014 but has continued her involvement with the company.
 In her role as Chair of the Māori Literature Trust, Robyn has continued to support the development of Māori writers.
 Her work has been recognised with a number of prestigious awards including the Women in Publishing New Venture Award (1994), the Te Waka Toi Te Tohu Toi Kē Award (2006) and the Book Industry Lifetime Achievement Award (2018), and she was made a Companion of the Order of New Zealand in the New Year Honours List 2012.
 Robyn is also Chair of Te Rūnanga o Ngāti Kea Ngāti Tuarā and a trustee of Te Pūmautanga o Te Arawa.

 READ MORE